AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 Bare uses of the field refer only to the selector function, and work only if this is unambiguous.
 Thus, in the above example `name :: Person -> String` but bare use of `personId` leads to a name resolution error.
 This means that turning on `OverloadedRecordFields` for an existing module is a conservative extension: since the module can have no duplicate field names, everything still works.
 Moreover, changes to GHC's renamer should be minimal.
 In addition, uses of fields that are always unambiguous (because they mention the constructor, e.g. construction and pattern-matching) may freely use duplicated names.

-**Design question**: just like for record updates, we could disambiguate record selectors using bidirectional type inference.
-This would mean deferring some more name resolution to the typechecker, but we would get even more power out of `OverloadedRecordFields` without type system extensions.
-Would this be worthwhile?
+Even though a field label is duplicated in its defining module, it may be possible to use the selector unambiguously elsewhere.
+For example, another module could import `Person(personId)` but not `Address(personId)`, and then use `personId` unambiguously.
+Thus it is not enough simply to avoid generating selector functions for duplicated fields.

 We propose *no change whatsoever to how Haskell 98 records are constructed* (e.g. `MkT { x = 3, y = True }`).
 Moreover, we propose *no change to how records are updated*, which remains monomorphic (e.g. `t { y = False }`).
 If there are many `y` fields in scope, the type of `t` must fix which one is intended.
 This is a soft spot, but there is really no way around it because Haskell's type-changing update requires modifying multiple fields simultaneously.

+## Part 2: Polymorphism over record fields

-So how are we want to select and update overloaded fields?
+Bare field names in expressions refer to the selector function only if unambiguous, so how are we want to select and update overloaded fields?

 ### Digression: implicit parameters